kamino410/phase-shifting/README.md

 |Sinusoidal-2 (S2)|`step/2`|
 |Graycode (GC)|`step/2`|

-For each camera pixels, the coordinate of corresponding display pixel are estimated by the following process.
+For each camera pixels, the coordinate of corresponding display pixel are estimated by following process.

 1. Unwrap the phases from S1 and S2.
     * `arctan2(sqrt(3)*(img1 - img3), 2*img2 - img1 - img3)`